Hurricane Florence To Test FEMA, Trump Administration

 But the agency's track record during the Trump administration has been uneven.
 FEMA conducted its own after-action report this summer, which determined, among many other findings, that "FEMA needs to simplify the process of applying for assistance to make our programs easier to navigate."

-Earlier this month, a Government Accountability Office report found that FEMA's "available workforce was overwhelmed by the response needs," following a string of disasters last year, including Hurricanes Harvey, Irma and Maria, as well as wildfires in California.
+Earlier this month, a Government Accountability Office report found that FEMA's "available workforce was overwhelmed by the response needs," following a string of disasters last year, including hurricanes Harvey, Irma and Maria, as well as wildfires in California.

 Barry Scanlon, a former FEMA official now with DCMC Partners, a disaster crisis consulting firm, says the agency is "probably still short of people, because we have literally dozens of ongoing disasters going on right now."
 Scanlon said he's been told that FEMA "closed a lot of the smaller disaster offices around the country to prepare to send people to the Carolinas."

 In addition, one of the top posts at FEMA, that of deputy administrator, remains unfilled.
-And the Department of Homeland Security, FEMA's parent agency, admits it moved $10 million from FEMA to Immigration and Customs Enforcement, but insisted that the money came from administrative accounts, and couldn't have been used for hurricane preparations.
+And the Department of Homeland Security, FEMA's parent agency, admits it moved $10 million from FEMA to Immigration and Customs Enforcement, but insisted that the money came from administrative accounts and couldn't have been used for hurricane preparations.

 FEMA officials say they have the resources they need to deal with Florence.
-The agencies Disaster Relief Fund contains $23.4 billion, and Byard said on Wednesday that FEMA has "plenty of resources to respond, we have plenty of resources to recover," and that the transfer "has not impacted our situation whatsoever."
+The agency's Disaster Relief Fund contains $23.4 billion, and Byard said on Wednesday that FEMA has "plenty of resources to respond, we have plenty of resources to recover," and that the transfer "has not impacted our situation whatsoever."

-In some ways Hurricane Florence should be an easier disaster to manage than Maria was in Puerto Rico.
+In some ways, Hurricane Florence should be an easier disaster to manage than Maria was in Puerto Rico.
 It is on the mainland for one, and local officials have been diligent in warning people to evacuate and setting up shelters.
-Utility crews have already arrived in the area from other states to work on restoring power, a contingency that took weeks if not longer to set up in Puerto Rico.
+Utility crews have already arrived in the area from other states to work on restoring power, a contingency that took weeks, if not longer, to set up in Puerto Rico.

-"It will be much easier since its on the mainland," Scanlon said, "so you hopefully won't see some of the problems that we had with Maria last year."
+"It will be much easier since it's on the mainland," Scanlon said, "so you hopefully won't see some of the problems that we had with Maria last year."

 Scanlon said he believes FEMA is ready.
 "These preparations are all based on partnerships between the federal, state and local governments," Scanlon said, "and Brock has strong relationships with these states."